tuck-shop/checklist-going-live/README.md

 - [ ] Check structured data for news, events, products,... https://search.google.com/structured-data/testing-tool/

 ## 4. Back end checklist
-- [ ] Check user permission in Craft CMS
+- [ ] Check for all user permissions in Craft CMS
 - [ ] Check for any unused plugins
 - [ ] Ask someone to sanity check all .env values
 - [ ] Check any .htaccess files aren't ruining the world
 - [ ] Check the assets are coming from the correct AWS Bucket
+- [ ] Check sitemaps aren't being generated for entries we dont want

 ## 5. Server, DNS & Services